clearent/ClearentIdtechIOSFramework/README.md

 1.0.26.3 - discovered another ios13 fix.
 It's recommended that both audio jack users and bluetooth users upgrade.

 Idtech introduced a new message that comes back in the callback.
 They modified the device_startTransaction to return a swipe/tap/insert display message, and modified ctls_startTransaction to return a tap/swipe message.
 This might impact your solution if you are coding off of these messages.

+1.0.26.4 - Fixed an issue where the framework was not handling the card data correctly when the user has been presented with the 'USE MAGSTRIPE' message after an invalid insert.
+The result was an NSInvalidArgumentException being thrown.